softwareconstruction240/autograder/docs/CONTRIBUTING.md

   - Update existing tests if you change functionality
   - _New contributors: A great way to better understand the codebase is to try writing tests for existing code_
 - Keep commits focused and meaningful
     - Each commit should represent one logical change
     - Write clear commit messages that describe that change ([See guidelines](#writing-good-commit-messages))
+    - Commit frequently
 - Update documentation as you go
     - Add JSDoc/JavaDoc comments to new code
         - _New contributors: Another great way to learn the codebase is to document existing code_
     - Update repo Markdown docs if needed
     - Code should for the most part be self-documenting.
 If not, make sure to add inline comments
 - Push your code to GitHub at the end of each coding session.
 This lets other team members see how you're doing

 #### Writing Good Commit Messages
 - Start with an imperative statement that describes what the commit does: